 Settings: A tab in the Dashboard menu that contains numerous options such as privacy, exporting, and displaying formulas with the LaTeX tool.
-(See Settings.)
+(See Settings (#settings).)

 source book: A book used to clone a copy.
-(See Clone a Book.)
+(See Clone a Book (#chapter-clone-a-book).)

 Special character button: A button in the WYSIWYG toolbar that reveals a table of special characters that can be inserted into a Pressbooks page.
-(See Special features.)
+(See Special features (#features).)

 Subscriber: The lowest permission level that a user can have in a book in Pressbooks.
 Subscribers can only read posts.
-(See Provide Access to Others.)
+(See Provide Access to Others (#chapter-provide-access-to-others).)

 target book: The destination book into which a cloned/source book is copied.
-(See Clone a Book.)
+(See Clone a Book (#chapterclone-a-book).)